microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * Save the build pipeline

 4. Clone newly created Azure DevOps Repo from your organization.

+    With this step, the goal is to pull down the repo into a local environment so that one can begin making code changes.

     * Visit your newly created repo and clone down the repo.
         ![image](https://user-images.githubusercontent.com/10041279/63484822-9f4f6680-c466-11e9-8aa5-13ad9ba763d9.png)
         ```bash